ReyesDeJong/LRPinSupernovae/README.md

-# Adaptation of LRP framework for tensorflow
+# Adaptation of LRP framework for Tensorflow

 An adaptation to the Layer-wise Relevance Propagation (LRP) algorithm developed by **Lapuschkin et al., 2016** on their work **'The LRP Toolbox for Artificial Neural Networks' for the 'Journal of Machine Learning Research'**.